matteobiagiola/FSE19-submission-material-TEDD/README.md

 The script `FSE19-submission-material/tedd/run-parallelization` extracts and execute all the possible test suites from each dependency graph in the `FSE19-submission-material/ready-to-run-parallelization` folder for each application.

-To run it type `cd ~/workspace/FSE19-submission-material/tedd && ./run-parallelization.sh <application_name>`.
+To run it type `cd ~/workspace/FSE19-submission-material/tedd && ./run-parallelization.sh ppma` (choosing `application_name=ppma`).
 The script starts the docker container for the given application and stops it when the computation finishes.
 The unique test suites for each dependency graph are executed sequentially and the speed-up factors are computed (worst case and average case) by executing the test suite in its original order after the sequential executions.

 As in the previous script the results are saved in the `Desktop` folder.
 The script creates a folder with the application name that contains the results directory with the logs.
 The logs can be inspected to see the details of the computation.